hurwitzlab/planet-microbe-datapackages/Tara_Oceans_Polar/README.md

 The original Pangea dataset was parsed and attributes selected for relevant information using a custom R script available in scripts/map_NCBI_PANGEA.R

+### Minor corrections :
+- Event type attributes were derived from the Tara event label

 ## sampling_event water context
 Water column context for the sampling events were obtained from Pangea : https://doi.pangaea.de/10.1594/PANGAEA.875579

+In PANGEA the water column context is linked to the sample registry.
+Information about the sample was removed from the dataset, dereplicated and matched to the sampling_events registry.
+When different records matching the same sampling_event ID, the records containing the most metadata was kept.

+## sampling_event Ardyna water context
+Water column context for the sampling events were obtained from Pangea : https://doi.pangaea.de/10.1594/PANGAEA.875577

 In PANGEA the water column context is linked to the sample registry.
 Information about the sample was removed from the dataset, dereplicated and matched to the sampling_events registry.